 Suffragists gave white camellias to their supporters to wear in Parliament during the passing of the Electoral Act 1893.
 Since then, the flower has become the symbol of New Zealand women’s suffrage movement.

-Artist Vanessa Smith has developed a beautiful symbol that represents the importance and significance of this milestone.
+Artist Vanessa Smith developed a beautiful symbol that represented the importance and significance of this milestone.
 There are 130 petals in this camellia — one for each year — representing a moment of gratitude for the suffragists and wāhine across Aotearoa who fought tirelessly for this right.
-It's a tribute to all women who have contributed to Aotearoa’s progress for women’s rights, past and present.
-Each element is hand-drawn, representing the raw, emotionally charged spirit of the movement that still resonates 130 years later.

 Read more about the concept of this design on Vanessa’s website.